 Rob Roy Country is the perfect holiday centre for many activities including:

-- Golfing:There is a course at St. Fillans and 32 golf courses within a 2 hour drive.
+- Golfing: Sandy Lyle's favourite inland course is at St. Fillans and 32 golf courses within a 2 hour drive.

 - Field Sports: Shooting (including clay pigeon) and Stalking can be arranged.